 Design critics have described Finn Juhl’s Egyptian Chair as a miraculous mix of ancient Egyptian design principles, modern rhythms and aerodynamics.

 Both the Egyptian Chair and the Chieftain Chair are excellent examples of Finn Juhl’s genius within his field and his characteristic way of achieving a “room within a room”.

 About the Egyptian Chair

 The chair was displayed for the first time in 1949 in Copenhagen at the Cabinetmakers’ Guild Exhibition alongside the acclaimed Chieftain Chair.
-Both chairs are excellent examples of Juhl’s genius within his field.
-Riding the success of this particular exhibition Juhl experienced his international breakthrough and subsequently became known as one of the fathers of the famous Danish Modern design style.
+Riding the wave of success from this particular exhibition, Finn Juhl experienced his international breakthrough and subsequently became known as the father of the famous Danish Modern design style.

-Many years later, Juhl himself spoke about visiting the Louvre Museum in Paris where he became so enthralled by an antique Egyptian chair, that he “stole” its construction when he designed his own Egyptian Chair.
+Many years later, Finn Juhl himself spoke about a visit at the Louvre Museum in Paris where he became so fascinated by an antique Egyptian chair, that he “stole” its construction when he designed his own Egyptian Chair.

-Onecollection’s relaunched Egyptian Chair is characterized by its unique craftsmanship.
-It is produced in walnut or teak with leather or fabric upholstery.
+Our relaunched Egyptian Chair is characterized by its unique craftsmanship.
+It is produced in teak, oak or walnut with upholstery in fabric or leather.